Welcome to COHA!

 Open Call For Submissions to Oral History Forum d'histoire orale

-Oral History Forum d'histoire orale is the online journal of the Canadian Oral History Association.
+Oral History Forum d'histoire orale is the delayed open access e-journal of the Canadian Oral History Association.
 It serves as the premier meeting place for scholars, archivists, librarians, community activists and others who use oral history in their explorations of the past and present.
 The Forum invites the submission of scholarly articles, reviews (books, new media, exhibitions, film, theatrical productions, etc.), discussions, artwork, annotated interviews, and other contributions in the field of oral history and oral tradition.
-Check the Information For Authors page for formatting and submission guidelines.
+Check the Forum website for submission guidelines.
 Submit queries and contributions to firstname.lastname@example.org.
 Publishers and potential reviewers of oral history-related books, websites, performances, and movies should contact the reviews editor, Angela Schippers at email@example.com.

 On this site . . .

 Become a member of COHA to receive access to the newest issue of Forum.
-Download the membership form and mail it to us.
 (COHA has one of the best membership rates of any professional association!)
 Join COHA - it's the best way to meet other oral historians

 To learn more about oral history, click on the link 'Reference'.
 There, you will find a substantial list of publications.
 Under 'Links' you will find links to international oral history associations, Canadian oral history centres, archives, and projects, online guides to research ethics, Canadian copyright, handbooks and guides to oral history theory and practice, and links to websites that help you choose the right recording equipment.